 It is not a very glamorous neighborhood, the decoration is minimalist, the walls are painted light orange and green, and the kitchen attempts to offer an exotic cuisine true to its origins.

 Carmen Delgado has a passion for her cuisine.
 You see it in her dishes, always attractively presented, and in her dedication.
-She has pride in her origins, and
+She has pride in her origins, and using the finest ingredients available, she tries to reproduce to the best of her ability, her interpretation of Peruvian cuisine.

 She attained her goal when her restaurant, La Gorda, in the Prosperidad neighborhood in Chamartín district, was acclaimed as one of the best ethnic restaurants in Madrid.

-still called La Gorda although she weighs much less than before, is passionate about the traditions of her native Peru, which along with Mexico has the finest cuisine of the Americas.
+This young chef, still called La Gorda although she weighs much less than before, is passionate about the traditions of her native Peru, which along with Mexico has the finest cuisine of the Americas.

 Photo of Carmen Delgado, her husband Félix Martín, and her kitchen staff, by Diego Saniva in El Mundo.